espinm2/dev.to/istio-auth-policies.md

 ```

-## The AuthorizationPolicy Object
+## The `AuthorizationPolicy` Object

-Now here it gets a little tricky.
-There is a lot you can  do with Authorization Policies

-TODO Explain a sample auth policy and direct to better docs
+Now here is the meat of what you will be configuring when using Istio enforce RBAC for your services.
+I won't go in depth here (there is a lot you can do) but I will briefly touch on the .

+1. There are 3 kind of authorization policies:
+	1. allow policies
+	2. deny policies
+	3. custom policies
+2. There is an ordering in how access is determined with these three policies
+3. These policies have `rules`, which define if certain criteria is met, what level of access is allowed.

+#### Example Authorization Policy
+In this example, we allow access to our service `httpbin` in namespace `foo` from any JWT (regardless of the principle) to use the `GET` method.

 ```yaml
 apiVersion: "security.istio.io/v1beta1"
 kind: "AuthorizationPolicy"